Workshop 'Operators, Spectra and Applications'

 Abstract: It is a phenomenon of general interest that subsolutions of elliptic partial differential equations are extended in some sense.
 Several closely related concepts deal with that fact.
 One of them is unique continuation.
 In its original form, unique continuation means that such subsolutions cannot vanish to infinite order.
 Due to its fundamental importance in partial differential equations, this problem has been treated in various levels of generality since Aronszajn's fundamental work in the 1950's.

-There was renewed interest in quantitative versions due to the importance of such results for random Schrödinger operators, as seen in the pioneering paper by Bourgain and Kenig in 2005 that led to quite a list of recent contributions.
+the pioneering paper by Bourgain and Kenig in 2005 that led to quite a list of recent contributions.
 The main focus here is sometimes indicated by the notion quantitative uncertainty principle and refers to the fact that eigenfunctions of the corresponding partial differential operators are spread out, quite reminiscent of the famous uncertainty principle from quantum mechanics and sampling theorems from harmonic analysis.

 In our lecture series we will introduce all these concepts and make connection to a spectral uncertainty principle that has the advantage that it also applies in discrete and non-local situations for which, e.g. unique continuation in its original form is known to fail.